On the Complexity of Lombardi Graph Drawing: Complexity of Lombardi Drawability

-We now use Lemma~\ref{lem:bigon_angles} to prove that prescribing the interior angles of an arc-triangle to certain values is enough to guarantee that a vertex of an arc-triangle lies on the underlying circle of the circular arc connecting the other two vertices:
+We use Lemma~\ref{lem:bigon_angles} to prove that prescribing the interior angles of an arc-triangle to certain values is enough to guarantee that one of its vertices lies on the underlying circle of the circular arc connecting the other two vertices: